Newborn Screening

 Newborn screening can save your baby's life or prevent serious brain damage.

-Newborn screening is recognized nationally as an essential preventive public health measure.
-All states in the nation and the District of Columbia have established newborn screening programs.
-The purpose of newborn screening is to identify treatable disorders before they cause serious health problems in a baby.
+Newborn screening is a public health service provided to all newborns in the United States.
+This screening test helps detect treatable disorders before they cause serious health problems in a baby.
 Most of the conditions are not easily recognized at birth without testing.
-If left untreated, some disorders can cause mental retardation and even lead to death.
-Early treatment can often reduce or eliminate some of the medical problems cause by these conditions.
+If left untreated, some disorders can cause cognitive disabilities and even lead to death.
+Early treatment often reduces or eliminates the medical problems caused by these conditions.

 Your obstetrician, nurse practitioner, or prenatal health educator will give you a booklet explaining the Newborn Screening Program during your pregnancy.
 The booklet will be given to you a second time when you are admitted to the hospital for your baby's delivery.
 This allows you to become familiar with the program before your baby is born.
+For general information about newborn screening: http://www.babysfirsttest.org/

 Kaiser Permanente Newborn Screening Program Office